Axel Tuanzebe: Burnley

-On 26 June 2025, Tuanzebe joined newly-promoted Premier League side Burnley on a free transfer.
+On 26 June 2025, following Ipswich Town's relegation from Premier League, Tuanzebe joined newly promoted Premier League side Burnley on a free transfer.
+He scored his first Premier League goal in a 2–2 draw with Tottenham Hotspur on 24 January 2026.

+Auxerre

+On 1 September 2026, Tuanzebe joined Ligue 1 club Auxerre on a deal valid until 2028.

 International career

+England

-Tuanzebe is eligible to represent England or the Democratic Republic of the Congo at international level.
-He has played youth international football for England at under-19, under-20 and under-21 levels.
+Tuanzebe was eligible to represent England or the Democratic Republic of the Congo at international level.
+He played youth international football for England at under-19, under-20 and under-21 levels.

 Tuanzebe began his international career in June 2016, when he made his first appearance for England at under-19 level, against Mexico.
 He was a member of the England under-20 squad which won all three matches at the Four Nations tournament in October 2016.
 Tuanzebe was withdrawn from selection for the 2017 FIFA U-20 World Cup due to club commitments.

 On 10 November 2017, Tuanzebe made his debut for England at under-21 level, against Ukraine.

+DR Congo

 In December 2023, Tuanzebe was pre-called up by the DR Congo national team for the 2023 Africa Cup of Nations.

 Tuanzebe made his debut for the DR Congo national team on 6 June 2024 in a World Cup qualifier against Senegal at the Diamniadio Olympic Stadium.
 He played the full match as the game ended in a 1–1 draw.

+On 31 March 2026, Tuanzebe scored his first senior international goal in a 1–0 extra-time win over Jamaica in the 2026 World Cup qualification inter-confederation play-offs, securing his nation's first World Cup appearance since 1974.

+On 19 May 2026, he was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.